mnzhang2012/ahcg_pipeline/README.md

  4. Intersection between two bed files.
 `$ bedtools intersect -split -a na12878.brca1.bga.bed -b brca1.bed -bed > brca1.final.bed`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Note: when using the -split option, only the exon overlaps are reported
- 5. Use the ReadDepthCalculation.py to get the read depth result.
+ 5. Use the ReadDepthCalculation.py to get the read coverage result.
 `$ python ReadDepthCalculation.py`

 # How to annotate the vcf file with pathogenicity